Buy to Let

 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage.

-Buy to let mortgages and Commercial mortgages are not regulated by the FCA.
+Buy to let mortgages and Commercial mortgages are not regulated by the Financial Conduct Authority.

 The buy-to-let market can be complex and there will be many options for you to choose from.
 When borrowing to invest in a rental property it is important to ensure you have a clear understanding of the process and your knowledge is up-to-date.
 It is good to know that you are in safe hands with our advisers and we promise to make the process as simple and as clear as possible to allow you to start or build your property portfolio.